 what is an infographic font styles

-Not sure what a readable font looks like?
-Here’s a quick reference guide to fonts that are great for body text:
+Not sure which fonts are readable?
+Here’s a quick guide to the best options for body text:

 Body Font Infographic Template